jbatarse1/Quantitative_Analysis_with_Pandas/README.md

 3rd.
 Diversify Porfolio: evaluate how the porfolios react relative to the market.

-The image below illustrates the results:
+The image below illustrates the results of the '21-Day Rolling Standardized Deviations:

 <img width="747" alt="plot_of_s p500_n_porfolios" src="https://user-images.githubusercontent.com/93550651/151676100-08a1b024-bb36-4089-aa47-4ed7e8cfa098.png">---